 Mr Pattison was also formerly the Managing Director of Maroon Gold Pty Ltd (Maroon Gold).
-Mr Pattison resigned as the company's Managing Director in November 2019.
+Mr Pattison resigned as the Company's Managing Director in November 2019.
 Mr Pattison remained a Non-Executive Director of Maroon Gold until his resignation in February 2020.
 In August 2020, receivers and managers were appointed by a secured lender.
 Maroon Gold was placed into Voluntary Administration on 26 March 2021 and a Deed of Company Arrangement was approved by creditors on 30 April 2021.

-Mr Pattison is currently the Executive Chairman of PC Gold Pty Ltd and is also a Non-Executive Director of Firefly Resources Ltd (ASX.FFR) (from September 2020), Firebird Metals Ltd (ASX: FRB) (from January 2021) and Macro Metals Ltd, a private iron ore focused company.
+Mr Pattison is currently the Executive Chairman of PC Gold Pty Ltd and is also a Non-Executive Director of Firebird Metals Ltd (ASX: FRB) (from January 2021) and Macro Metals Ltd, a private iron ore focused company.
+Mr Pattison was previously a Non-Executive Director of Firefly Resources Ltd (ASX.FFR) (September 2020-November 2021),

-As at the date of this report Mr Pattison has an interest in 4,075,000 fully paid ordinary shares and 2,250,000 options.
+As at the date of this report Mr Pattison has an interest in 4,605,000 fully paid ordinary shares and 2,250,000 options.

-Jeffrey Sweet Operational Director
+Jeffrey Sweet